 Impact assessable applications require a merits-based assessment to determine whether they are appropriate in the zone or not.

-This process allows for members of the community to make submissions in support of, or against, the proposed development.
-The community also has the right to appeal decisions about this type of development application to the Planning and Environment Court provided they made submissions during the public notification period.
+This process allows for members of the community to make submissions in support of, or against, the proposal in the Planning and Environment Court provided they made submissions during the public notification period.

 But as residents in the area know, the right to object does not guarantee that they will be able to influence the outcomes.